rwynn/llave/README.md

 You are now ready to run llave.

-You can do so by double clicking `electron` or `electron.exe`  from the electron folder.
+You can do so by double clicking `electron`, `Electron`, or `electron.exe` from the electron folder.

 ### developing llave

-* Follow the first 2 steps in using llave to install ironclad.

-* Clone the llave repository and install nodejs.
+* Git clone the llave repository and install nodejs.

 * Run `npm install` from the root llave folder.